evgenyneu/tarpan/docs/file_names.md

 ## How to change location and file names of generated files?

-In order to change the location of the summary file, supply `info_path` parameter to any of Tarpan's function.
+In order to change the location of a summary/plot file, supply `info_path` parameter to any of Tarpan's function.
 For example, here is how to create a tree plot at  `~/tarpan/analysis/model1/normal.png` location in your user's home directory.